azuredevcollege/trainingdays/day5/waf/cost.md

 - [ ] Zone to Zone disaster recovery is used for virtual machines.
 - [ ] The Start/Stop feature in Azure Kubernetes Services (AKS) is used.
 - [ ] None of the above.

-****

-As previously stated, for our application we did not really pay much attention to compute costs.
-As we focused fully on functionality.
-Nonetheless, according to the WAF, a way of managing compute costs is by using appropriate SKUs for our workloads - which we did.
-Also, we used PaaS instead of buying virtual machines.
-This were easy steps to take since our app was created with the cheapest SKUs and plan, and it is cloud native, which makes PaaS the best option in this case.

 ### How do you manage networking costs for this workload?
 - [x] None of the above.